OUR COVID-19 RESPONSE: Free Consultations for local businesses

 5. Introduce a social platform

 Competition is the cornerstone of humanity’s growth and success.
 Pit people against each other in friendly battle or brutal rivalry and watch them shine like never before.
-Not only does the competition help each user do better, it keeps them wanting to come back to the application do better than they did before.
+Not only does the competition help each user do better, but it also keeps them wanting to come back to the application to do better than they did before.

 Subscribe to our Blog